-This page lists resources pertaining to the 10 Gigabit Ethernet system, which is the highest speed of Ethernet operation.
+The resources listed here are specific to the 10 Gigabit Ethernet system (10,000 Mbps).
 This standard was formally ratified by the IEEE on 12 June, 2002.

 The 10GBASE Gigabit Ethernet system operates in full-duplex mode only, over fiber optic media.
 There are seven media types, which are designed for use in either local or wide area networking.
 This provides the 10 Gigabit Ethernet system with the flexibility needed to operate in local area networks (LAN), metropolitan area networks (MAN), regional area networks (RAN) and wide area networks (WAN).